gbmhunter/blog/content/electronics/components/diodes/photodiodes/_index.md

 The typical relationship between the photodiodes voltage and current is shown below:

-{{% img src="photodiode-voltage-vs-current.png" width="700" caption="Graph showing the typical relationship between photodiode voltage and current, for three different levels of incident light power.
+{{% figure src="photodiode-voltage-vs-current.png" width="700" caption="Graph showing the typical relationship between photodiode voltage and current, for three different levels of incident light power.
 The top-most curve is with no incident light, curves then shift downwards very linearly with increasing light power. " %}}

 {{% tip %}}
 Except for `\(V=0V\)` (right on the vertical axis), almost no photodiode is operated in the right-half of the graph.